History of science and technology in Korea: Goryeo

 During the late Goryeo Dynasty, Goryeo was at the cutting edge of shipboard artillery in world.
 In 1356 early experiments were carried out with gunpowder weapons that shot wood or metal projectiles.
 In 1373 experiments with incendiary arrows and "fire tubes" possibly an early form of the Hwacha were developed and placed on Korean warships.
-The policy of placing cannons and other gunpowder weapons continued well into the Joseon Dynasty and by 1410, over 160 Joseon warships had cannons on board.
-Choe Mu-seon, a medieval Korean inventor, military commander and scientist, introduced the widespread use of gunpowder to Korea for the first time and created various gunpowder-based weapons.
+The policy of placing cannons and other gunpowder weapons continued well into the Joseon period and by 1410, over 160 Joseon warships had cannons on board.
+Ch'oe Mu-sŏn, a medieval Korean inventor, military commander and scientist, introduced the widespread use of gunpowder to Korea for the first time and created various gunpowder-based weapons.
 The weapons were created because of Japanese pirates (Wokou) frequently raiding Korea's coastal regions.
-Choe obtained knowledge of gunpowder from a Chinese merchant named Lee Yuan despite the fact that it was against Mongol law.
-Lee was at first reluctant but eventually came around because he was impressed by Choe's patriotism and determination.
-Choe later impressed the Koryo court and King U which then built him a laboratory and a factory geared solely toward gunpowder.
+Ch'oe obtained knowledge of gunpowder from a Chinese merchant named Lee Yuan despite the fact that it was against Mongol law.
+Lee was at first reluctant but eventually came around because he was impressed by Ch'oe's patriotism and determination.
+Ch'oe later impressed the Koryo court and King U which then built him a laboratory and a factory geared solely toward gunpowder.
 He invented the first Korean cannons and other weapons such as the Singijeon (Korean fire arrows) and later the Hwacha which were first built in 1377 and are widely considered to be the first true multiple rocket launchers.
 These weapons were a vast improvement over the previous rocket weapons with one of the key features was that it could fire up to 200 rockets at one time.